Hurricane Matthew: A Visual Ethnography (July 2017 to October 2022)

 Cholera Material Assistance Exploratory Study (May 2017 to October 2017)

-This study has been sub-contracted to INURED by the Institute for Democracy and Justice in Haiti (IJDH)
+This study has been sub-contracted to INURED by Jacob Blaustein Institute for the Advancement of Human Rights

 Republic of Haiti: Country of Origin Information Paper (August 2017)